 - 1. At a student's request, the Dean may recognize some examinations and colloquia passed, course credits granted or a part of studies (hereinafter referred to as "recognition of study requirements") of a student who graduated from a programme of study at UP or another university in the Czech Republic or abroad or who has already studied such a programme of study. - 2.
-At a student's request, the Dean may also recognize: - a) examination, or as the case may be, other study requirements or courses or blocks of study completed as part of study in an accredited programme at a higher vocational school,
+At a student's request, the Dean may also recognize: - a) examination, or as the case may be, other study requirements or courses or blocks of study completed as part of study in an accredited programme at a higher vocational school, - b) course credits granted, as well as colloquia and examinations passed within a lifelong education programme implemented by the faculty under Section 60 of the Act.
+The credits for study requirements recognized in such a way must not exceed

-- b) course credits granted, as well as colloquia and examinations passed within a lifelong education programme implemented by the faculty under Section 60 of the Act.
-The credits for study requirements recognized in such a way shall not exceed 60 % of the credits necessary for the completion of the programme of study, for which the study requirements are recognized. - 3.
-In the event that the student spent part of his studies at a foreign university as part of an exchange programme, the Dean may recognize courses attended at such a university which do not correspond to any courses of the programme of study, in which the student is enrolled, as particular one-time optional courses (Article 7(2)(c)).
-The credit value of such a course, which the Dean has assigned to it, does not have to correspond to the credit value assigned to it at the foreign university. - 4.
-Students are obliged to substantiate completing a course or a part of studies.
+60% of the credits necessary for the completion of the programme of study, for which the study requirements are recognized.

+- 3. In the event that the student spent part of his studies at a foreign university as part of an exchange programme, the Dean may recognize courses attended at such a university which do not correspond to any courses of the programme of study, in which the student is enrolled, as particular one-time optional courses (Article 7(2)(c)).
+The credit value of such a course assigned by the Dean does not have to correspond to the credit value assigned at the foreign university. - 4.
+Students are obliged to produce a proof of completing a course or a part of studies.
 The Dean may request an opinion of the respective course guarantors in order to consider a student's request to have study requirements recognized. - 5.
 The Dean may not recognize course credits, colloquia and examinations which the student passed more than three years before filing the request for their recognition.
-This time limit may be reduced by the Dean's directive. - 6.
+This time limit may be reduced by a faculty policy. - 6.
 With regard to the recognition of examinations passed under the three-level grading system, the following applies: An examination graded as "excellent" becomes A, an examination graded as "very good" becomes C and an examination graded as "satisfactory" becomes E. - 7.
-The Dean's directive may stipulate other conditions for the recognition of study requirements.
+A faculty policy may stipulate additional conditions for the recognition of study requirements.